-Both master's programs are one full year in length while the diplomas are two terms.
+Both master's programs are three full-time terms (one year) while the diplomas are two terms.

-The Northern Studies program is a collaboration of six departments: Biology, Earth Sciences, Geography and Environmental Studies, the Institute of Indigenous and Canadian Studies, the School of Public Policy and Administration and Sociology and Anthropology.
+The Northern Studies program is a collaboration of six departments: Biology, Earth Sciences, Geography and Environmental Studies, the School of Indigenous and Canadian Studies, the School of Public Policy and Administration and Sociology and Anthropology.
 This collaboration allows for a variety of faculty research interests which can be viewed on the Northern Studies website.